 Ancient Madurai in Tamil Nadu is home to the most impressive and important temple in south India --the Meenakshi Temple.
 If you only see one south Indian temple, the Meenakshi Temple should be it.
 The city of Madurai is more than 4,000 years old and has remained a major center of Tamil culture and learning.
 During the heyday of its history, when the Nayak dynasty ruled, many magnificent temples and buildings with superb architecture were constructed.
 The 12-day Chithirai Festival, featuring a re-enacted celestial wedding of God and Goddess, is held in Madurai during April each year.

 The Cholas built more than 70 temples in Thanjavur, with the most outstanding one being the Brihadeswara Temple (known as the Big Temple).
 It's an astonishing sight to behold.
 Constructed solely out of stone, its dome rises to over 60 meters.
 The other main attraction at Thanjavur is the poorly maintained Royal Palace.
-The highlight there is the painted ceiling of the Palace's Durbar Hall.
+The highlight is the painted ceiling of the Palace's Durbar Hall.
 The city is also renowned for its stunning Tanjore paintings, inlaid with gold.

 Famous for its old mansions (some of which are open to the public) and fiery curries, Tamil Nadu's Chettinad region is located about 2 hours drive from Madurai and Tanjore.
 It can be explored on a day trip.
 Or, have a heritage stay at a mansion that's been converted into a hotel!
 The Bangala is a stately homestead located in Karaikudi, in the heart of Chettinad.
-A highlight there is the food.
+A highlight is the food.
 Seven courses are served on a banana leaf.
 Cooking classes and special packages for the exploration of local cuisine are also offered.